Salvoxia/immich-folder-album-creator/README.md

 ```

 This will periodically re-scan the library as per `CRON_EXPRESSION` settings and create albums (the cron script sets `UNATTENDED=1` explicitly).

+> [!IMPORTANT]
+> If you choose to omit `CRON_EXPRESSION`, do **NOT** set `restart: unless-stopped`.
+> When `CRON_EXPRESSION` is not set the script will perform a single run, then exit.
+> If `restart: unless-stopped` is set as well, the container will continously perform a single run, exit, and restart in an endless loop, generating load.

 To perform a manually triggered __dry run__ (only list albums that __would__ be created) in an already running container, use the following command: